 Retirement Plan Options

-|Voluntary Retirement Savings Plan
+Mandatory Retirement Savings Plan

 Iowa State University sponsors a participant-directed Defined Contribution Retirement Plan that meets the requirements of Section 403(b) of the Internal Revenue Code of 2986, as amended through July 1, 2000, for the benefit of its employees.
 Plan contributions are invested in one or more of the funding vehicles available to you.
 The plan is sponsored to assist you with the long-term accumulation of retirement savings through a combination of your and Iowa State University contributions.